openpharma/pypharma_nlp/NOTES.md

         - For NLI there is a simple to use baseline: https://github.com/jgc128/mednli_baseline.
         - The CHiQA system does not appear to be open source.
 - BioCaddie
-- Datasets in Peng "Transfer Learning..." (seems to outperform BioBert)
+- Datasets used in Peng "Transfer Learning..." (seems to outperform BioBert)

+### Selected Datasets for Workshop

+- For classification
+    - See BioASQ Task A above.

+- For NER
+    - BC5CDR, see above.

+- For relation extraction:
+    - CHEMPROT, see above.